sunborn23/prompt-router/README.md

 - `MODEL_CONTENT` – model ID for content generation.
 - `MODEL_VISION` – model ID for vision/multimodal prompts.
 - `PREFACE_ENABLED` – toggle to include or omit the routing prefaces.
-- When a model request fails, the router falls back to the default model and adds `(Routing error.
-If this happens repeatedly, please report it.
-Falling back to {model}.)` before the answer.

 ---